nationalarchives/da-transform-schemas/README.md

 [avrohugger](https://github.com/julianpeeters/avrohugger) is used to generate Scala classes released to mvn central
 For avrohugger the source .avsc files are specified as [tre_schmemas/avro](./tre_schemas/avro)
 Common types referenced in other schemas must be compiled first and are picked up as required if placed in [common](./tre_schemas/avro/uk/gov/nationalarchives/common)

-If Json Schema versions are required [scala-jsonschema](https://github.com/andyglow/scala-jsonschema) can be [used](./src/test/scala/CaseClassToJsonSchema.scala)

 To use the Scala case classes in projects add the dependency to build.sbt